CyberbuildLab/BE-OLS/data/README.md

 * **Ontologies\_forRepo.json** - the live JSON file used by front-end and other code.
 It is regenerated automatically whenever the Excel file changes.
 * **Output folder** - contains timestamped JSON backups that are relevant to this conversion process.
 See `output/README.md` for details.

+* * **submissions folder** - the ontologies submitted by users to be added to the BE-OLS are first recorded here.

 ## Automatic Conversion

 A GitHub Actions workflow monitors this folder for modifications to `Ontologies_forRepo.xlsx`.
 Whenever changes are pushed: